mento-protocol/docs/dive-deeper/security/risk-overview.md

 Creating stable assets on a blockchain introduces unique challenges that traditional financial systems don't face.
 When you remove central authorities and replace them with smart contracts and algorithms, you gain transparency and accessibility but you also inherit new categories of risk that require sophisticated mitigation strategies.

 The Mento Protocol operates in an adversarial environment where economic incentives, technical vulnerabilities, and market dynamics constantly interact.
 This overview explains the primary risks facing the protocol and the specific mechanisms we've built to address them.
+It applies to Mento as a whole, including **Mento V3** (FPMM pools, oracle adapter, liquidity strategies, and CDP integration).

 ## Economic Risks and Market Dynamics